 - Describe your integration accurately and don’t deliberately mislead or confuse customers – provide clear text, screenshots, and videos to make the value of your integration clear.

-- Use Intercom branding in accordance with our guidelines and do not imply approval or partnership with Intercom unless you have been accepted as a Platform Partner
+- Use Intercom branding in accordance with our guidelines and do not imply approval or partnership with Intercom unless you have our written consent to do so

 - It's fine to promote your integration, but please don't send unsolicited spam to Intercom customers